phamdinhkhanh/general_backbone/README.md

 ## Train model

 To train model, you run file `tools/train.py`.
 There are variaty of config for your training such as `--model, --batch_size, --opt, --loss, --sched`.
+We supply to you a standard configuration file to train your model through `--config`. [general_backbone/configs/image_clf_config.py](general_backbone/configs/image_clf_config.py) is for image classification task.
+You can change value inside this file or add new parameter as you want but without changing the name and structure of file.

 ```
 python3 tools/train.py --config general_backbone/configs/image_clf_config.py